Sovrient

 SOVRIENT ANSWER

-Every attestation is Ed25519 signed, SHA-256 sealed, with quantified corroboration metrics — 1.14km, 0.24s, 0.0Δmag — preserved as contemporaneous evidence before the financial calculation executes.
+Every attestation is Ed25519 signed, SHA-256 sealed, with quantified corroboration metrics — sync pending (latest sealed day) — preserved as contemporaneous evidence before the financial calculation executes.

 From OSINT to VOSINT

-Evidentiary-grade, open-source intelligence whose integrity, provenance, timing, and completeness are cryptographically attested, independently corroborated, and deterministically reproducible — admissible for automated decisioning and settlement systems.
+Evidentiary-grade, open-source intelligence whose integrity, provenance, timing, and completeness are cryptographically attested, independently corroborated, and deterministically reproducible — designed to support verification and governance workflows under contract-defined authority.

 OSINT classifies access.